-What happens when we try to apply the same controller when the locomotive is located on a slight incline as shown in Figure 5?
-The results are displayed in Figure 6.
-In this situation the locomotive never quite reaches the goal position.
+What happens when we try to apply the same controller when the locomotive is located on a slight incline as shown in Figure 1.5?
+In this situation, which is illustrated in Figure 1.6, the locomotive never quite reaches the goal position.
 The locomotive comes to rest at the point where the proportional force applied by the controller is exactly counterbalanced by gravity.
-Increasing $K_p$ will move the stationary point closer to the goal, but this controller will never drive the error all the way to zero.
+Increasing K_p will move the stationary point closer to the goal, but this controller will never drive the error all the way to zero.
 The situation where the proportional term is not sufficient to drive the error term to zero is sometimes referred to as "droop".